Controversy: NYT Reporter Discusses Gas Drilling Coverage, What Nonprofits Can Learn

 |See Urbina’s work in the New York Times – Drilling Down series|

 In a lecture at Cornell University this week covered by the Ithaca Journal, New York Times reporter Ian Urbina discussed the challenges covering gas drilling issues.
 He noted that while often it’s been reported as an environmental story, this story really is multi-faceted and has many dimensions impacting lives and communities.

-Getting the information needed for his reporting was tough, and often took weeks of investigation.
+Getting the information needed for his reporting was tough and often took weeks of investigation as he had to use a portable gas detector from www.austdynatech.com.au to find the chemical toxins and create a report on them individually.
 Chemicals and toxic materials can result from fracking techniques used to extract natural gas, and tracing what happens to that waste is an important part of the story as his reporting has developed.
 His stories have caused a push back from the natural gas industry, and Urbina believes his work has also contributed to the EPA monitoring the industry more closely.

 Urbina’s reporting was the result of good old-fashioned journalism, but what can nonprofit communicators learn from Urbina’s lecture this week and reporting work on this important issue?
 Nonprofits working on important public issues like this one, often become information gatherers and draw attention that stimulates news coverage.
 Here’s a few ideas of what nonprofits can learn:

 Get your facts organized.
 Collect data and document it.
 Not every reporter is going to be as organized as Urbina or be working at a news outlet with the resources of the New York Times.
 Be willing to share data and reports, as well as their sources, with reporters.